Ozempic Breath: Why GLP‑1 Medications Can Cause Bad Breath

 1. Dry Mouth → Bacterial Overgrowth → Volatile Sulfur Compounds

 Saliva is one of your mouth’s most important natural defenses.
-When your body produces enough saliva, it:
+When your body produces enough saliva, it washes away bacteria, neutralizes harmful acids, and limits odor‑causing byproducts.

 GLP‑1 medications often lead to reduced appetite and reduced thirst, meaning many patients unintentionally drink less water.
 Dentists and physicians report that this frequently results in xerostomia (dry mouth).